MicrochipTech/information-search/README.md

 ---

+### **Removing a Previous Installation**

+If you have previously installed the tool, please follow these instructions to remove it before installing a new version:

+1. **Navigate** to the installation directory.
+2. **Run** the file named `maintenancetool.exe` as administrator.
+3. Follow the on-screen prompts to **uninstall** the existing version.
+4. After the uninstall process completes, **reboot your machine** to remove any remaining directories.
+5. Once your system restarts, you can **install the new version** following the steps above.

+---

 ## **5. Important Download Notice**

 When viewing the **GitHub release page**, you will see multiple files under the **Assets** section.